RockAfeller2013/AppControl_install/README.md

   - Copy and Paste the File Reputation License Key.
 - Upload Rules, and Agents, *You need to upzio first and verify it here - https://192.168.1.26/InstallerVersions.php
 - Go to Polices and download the hostpkg https://192.168.1.26/host-groups.php?tab=policies&menu
+   - To create install packages, install host packages and rules on the update page.